jebin2/JellyJump/project_implementation_guides_for_llm/player/phase39-create-gif.md

   - Generate thumbnail (first frame of GIF)
   - Mark as GIF item (special badge/icon)
   - Display as animated preview on hover (optional)
+  - Both original video and GIF now in playlist
+- If unchecked:
-- If unchecked: Never add to playlist
+  - Never add GIF to playlist
+  - Original source video remains in playlist (unchanged)
+  - Download button shown for GIF file
 - Show download button regardless of checkbox state
 - User clicks download when ready